lextm/jekyll-theme-chirpy/_posts/2010-9-5-how-to-build-log4cxx-in-visual-studio-2010.md

 xml, apr, and apr-util projects may build without any problem.
 If apr fails, and you find out _WIN32_WINNT is less than _WIN32_WINNT_WINXP, you may go to its Properties->Configuration Properties->C/C++->Preprocessor.
 Then you edit Preprocessor Definitions and add _WIN32_WINNT=_WIN32_WINNT_WINXP.

 log4cxx.dll must fail with hundreds of errors.
-But don’t mind it.
+But don't mind it.
 The root cause is that VC++ has a bug (http://connect.microsoft.com/VisualStudio/feedback/details/473882/error-message-c-c-optimizing-compiler-stopped-working) and VC++ team decided to generate this error.
 Well, that forces all of us to take the workaround.

 LOG4CXX_LIST_DEF macro is used to define classes.
 As error C2252 is there, we have to move such macro usages out of any classes.
-That’s what Daniel meant in point 1.
+That's what Daniel meant in point 1.

 Point 2 is necessary because we moved the nested classes out of their parent classes.
 Now we can use KeySet instead of LoggingEvent::KeySet.